Carapace Atlanta

 Come out of your shell!

-Carapace is a monthly event of true personal stories at Manuel's Tavern in Atlanta, every fourth Tuesday of the month (except December).
+Carapace is a monthly event of true personal stories at Manuel's Tavern in Atlanta, every second Tuesday of the month (except December).
 While the show begins at 7p, we encourage people to get there early to meet their neighbors and enjoy a meal before the mic goes live.

 Our hilarious host, Cris Gray, guides us through.